rubenquadros/Helping-Doctors/README.md

 1. Create a developer account at [Agora.io](https://agora.io) and obtain an App ID.

+2. Download the Signalling SDK for web from [here](https://docs.agora.io/en/Signaling/downloads)

+   Extract the downloaded file and navigate inside the libs folder Re-name AgoraSig-1.4.0.js to AgoraSig.js and place it [here](/AudioVedioApp/static)

-2. Update "\AudioVedioApp\static\agora.config.js" with your App ID:
+3. Update "\AudioVedioApp\static\agora.config.js" with your App ID:

  ```xml
  const AGORA_APP_ID = 'YOUR_APP_ID'
  ```
-3. Open the project in visual studi code
+4. Open the project in visual studio code

-4. Execute "npm install" command  in the terminal- this will download the all the neccesary  node modules.
+5. Execute "npm install" command  in the terminal- this will download the all the neccesary  node modules.

-5. Execute "npm start" command in the terminal - this will start the development server to make Audio and Vedio calls.
+6. Execute "npm start" command in the terminal - this will start the development server to make Audio and Vedio calls.

 ## WebApp (Web Application)

 This application is present [here](/WebApp/).

-If you want to build the application yourself follow the below steps:
+To build the application yourself follow the below steps:

 1. Open the project in visual studio code